The KAZZ-Sonobeat Connection

-Soon after buying KAZZ, Lopez hired Gib Divine as station manager.
+Concurrently with his purchase of KAZZ, Lopez hired Gib Divine as station manager.
 Divine had extensive experience producing English-Spanish language courses on audio tape for high schools and colleges, which would come in handy under Lopez.
 Divine immediately dropped KAZZ's big band and jazz format that had launched the station in 1957 in favor of a block programming format, hoping musical diversity would attract more advertisers.
 At Lopez's request, Divine added a Latino music block to start each morning.
-The typical KAZZ broadcast day in mid-1964 included blocks featuring Spanish-language pop hits, easy listening and pop standards by artists such as Mantovani and Sinatra, a smattering of light classical music, entire showtune and movie soundtrack albums, folk, country, and jazz.
-Unlike many AM radio stations that were limited to a sunrise-to-sunset broadcast day to avoid nighttime atmospheric interference with each other, all FM stations were licensed for 'round-the-clock operation.
+The typical KAZZ broadcast day in mid-1964 included blocks featuring Spanish-language pop hits, easy listening and pop standards by artists such as Mantovani and Sinatra, a smattering of light classical music, entire showtune and movie soundtrack albums, and nighttime folk, country, and jazz blocks.
+Unlike many AM radio stations that are limited to a sunrise-to-sunset broadcast day to avoid nighttime atmospheric interference with each other, all FM stations are licensed for 'round-the-clock operation.
 Nonetheless, to save money and because the all-night audience for FM radio was low at the time, in fall 1964, KAZZ's broadcast day was 6 AM to 1 AM.
 Having briefly flirted with a jazz and folk program from 1 AM to 6 AM in late 1965, on January 1, 1967, KAZZ began 24 hour programming featuring what program director Sam Hallman described as "controlled" top 40 music with a little folk thrown in for good measure.
 This time, the 24-hour format stuck but soon the rock and folk gave way to an all night R&B program.